xiyu1984/Blog/docs/zk/zk SNARK.md

 3. Participant `C` Compute and publish on the basis of B: $ (g_{1}^{s_{A}^{i}s_{B}^{i}s_{C}^{i}}, g_{1}^{\alpha_{A}\alpha_{B}\alpha_{C}}, g_{1}^{\alpha_{A} s_{A}^{i}s_{B}^{i}s_{C} ^{i}}) $ and $ (g_{1}^{s_{C}^{i}}, g_{1}^{\alpha_{C}}, g_{1}^{\alpha_{C} s_{C}^{i}}) $

 For example, for a message posted by B, we can confirm that $ g_{1}^{s_{A}^{i}s_{B}^{i}} $ is based on the information posted by `A` through verifying that $ e(g_{1}^{s_{A}^{i}}, g_{1}^{s_{B}^{i}}) $ is equal to $ e(g_{1}^{s_{A}^{i}s_{B}^{i}}, g_{1}) $.
 The other two are similar.

+## Example
+A non-interactive ZK (NIZK) proof system includes algorithms $(Setup_{nizk}, Prove, Verify_{nizk})$, where $Setup_{nizk}$ outputs some public parameters, $Prove$ generates a proof for a statement given a witness, and $Verify_{nizk}$ checks if the proof is valid w.r.t the statement.
+Some features are a) correct, an honest prover can produce a valid proof; b) zero-knowledge, a verifier learns nothing from the proof but the validity of the statement, and c) sound, a computationally bounded prover cannot convince a verifier of a false statement.
+`Σ protocols`, which is used in [zether](https://crypto.stanford.edu/~buenz/papers/zether.pdf), with the Fiat-Shamir transform applied, have all these properties.

+## Reference
+* [1] P.S.L.M.
+Barreto, H.Y.
+Kim, B.Lynn, and M.Scott, Efficient algorithms for
+pairing-based cryptosystems, Crypto 2002, LNCS 2442, pp.354-368, SpringerVerlag, 2002.
+* [2] D. Boneh, B. Lynn, and H. Shacham, Short signatures from the Weil pairing, Asiacrypt 2001, LNCS 2248, pp.514-532, Springer-Verlag, 2001.
+* [3] S. D. Galbraith, K. Harrison, and D. Soldera, Implementing the Tate pairing, ANTS 2002, LNCS 2369, pp.324-337, Springer-Verlag, 2002.